tsubauaaa/flutter_d2go/README.md

 #### Output format

-`rect` is the scale of the original image
+`rect` is the scale of the original image.
+`mask` depends on whether the d2go model has masks.

 ```dart
 [